 As the name suggests the paper feels good to hold.
-It doesn’t have the roughness like the Matte paper and is also less prone to damages while handling.
+It doesn’t have the roughness of the Matte paper and is also less prone to damage while handling.
 The cost of printing would be more when compared to Matte or Glossy paper.

 5. Metallic Photo Paper